PC Proxy: A Method for Dynamical Tracer Reconstruction: Ozone reconstruction

-To get a more rigorous evaluation of each method we shall confine them to the Northern hemisphere since ozone values there tend to fall in a narrower range of between 2 and 3 ppmv or so.
-To this end, Figure \ref{Nhemi_restrict} shows scatter plots of only the Northern hemisphere sonde launches as compared to the global POAM interpolates.
-Skill scores for the restricted comparisons show a correlation of 0.64, a bias of 0.084 ppmv and a RMS error of 0.30 ppmv for the classic proxy and a correlation of 0.75, a bias of -0.014 and a RMS error of 0.22 for the PC proxy.
-Figure \ref{Nhemi_sonde} shows the results for interpolates for which the reconstruction has been done in the Northern hemisphere using Arctic POAM III measurements only.
-Skills scores for the Northern Hemisphere reconstruction show a correlation of 0.65, a bias of -0.0015 ppmv, and a RMS error 0.26 ppmv for the classic tracer proxy and a correlation of 0.78, a bias of -0.0035 ppmv, and a RMS error of 0.21 ppmv for the PC proxy.
+To get a more rigorous evaluation of each method we shall first confine them to the Northern hemisphere since ozone values there tend to fall in a narrower range of between 2 and 3 ppmv or so.
+To this end, Figure \ref{Nhemi} shows scatter plots of only the Northern hemisphere sonde launches as compared to the POAM interpolates.
+In Figures \ref{Nhemi}a. and \ref{Nhemi}b. the reconstruction was done globally but comparisons restricted to the Northern hemisphere.
+Skill scores for the restricted comparisons show a correlation coefficient of 0.53, a bias of 0.078 ppmv and a RMS error of 0.30 ppmv for the classic proxy and a correlation coefficient of 0.75, a bias of -0.014 and a RMS error of 0.22 for the PC proxy.
+Figures \ref{Nhemi}c. and \ref{Nhemi}d. show results for interpolates for which the reconstruction was done in the Northern hemisphere using Arctic POAM III measurements only.
+Scores improve considerably for the classic proxy tracer and now almost match PC proxy.
+Skills scores for the Northern Hemisphere reconstruction show a correlation coefficient of 0.77, a bias of -0.0029 ppmv, and a RMS error 0.22 ppmv for the classic tracer proxy and a correlation coefficient of 0.78, a bias of -0.0035 ppmv, and a RMS error of 0.21 ppmv for the PC proxy.
 For the N. hemisphere reconstruction, only two (2) principal components were used in PC proxy.

-While not shown, results for the Southern hemisphere are much more favourable for the PC proxy method.
-For global reconstruction restricted to the S. hemisphere, classic proxy returned a correlation of 0.59, a bias of -0.31 ppmv and a RMS error of 0.84 ppmv while PC proxy gave a correlation of 0.86, a bias of 0.014 and a RMS error of 0.53.
-For S. hemisphere reconstruction, the numbers are: a correlation of 0.62, a bias of 1.37 ppmv and a RMS error of 3.1 ppmv for classic proxy while PC returned a correlation of 0.887, a bias of 0.14 and a RMS error of 0.49.
+Results for the Southern hemisphere, shown in Figure \ref{Shemi}, are far more favourable for the PC proxy method.
+For global reconstruction restricted to the S. hemisphere, classic proxy returned a correlation coefficient of 0.59, a bias of -0.35 ppmv and a RMS error of 0.85 ppmv while PC proxy gave a correlation coefficient of 0.86, a bias of 0.014 and a RMS error of 0.53.
+For S. hemisphere reconstruction, the numbers are: a correlation coefficient of 0.70, a bias of -0.0093 ppmv and a RMS error of 0.75 ppmv for classic proxy while PC returned a correlation coefficient of 0.89, a bias of 0.14 and a RMS error of 0.49.
 Once again, only two principal components were used in the hemispherical PC proxy reconstruction.
+For the classic proxy tracer, hemispherical interpolates were to only first-, rather than second-order ($N=1$).

+All results for the sonde validation are summarized in Table \ref{summary}, including relative bias, normalized RMS error and FAC2.
+Both relative bias and normalized RMS are normalized by the standard deviation of the measurement data.
+FAC2 is the fraction of estimates that are within a factor of 2 of the measurement values.